Yamato-Security/hayabusa/README.md

 ## Advanced: Updating Rust packages

-You can update to the latest rust crates before compiling to get the latest libraries:
+You can update to the latest Rust crates before compiling to get the latest libraries:

 ```bash
 cargo update